Research/art/teacher profile of a person

 1

 "Cognitive regulation of emotions and its psychophysiological and neuroendocrine correlates."
 VEGA 1/0217/22 (2022-2024).
-Principal researcher.
+Principal Investigator.

 Effective cognitive regulation of emotions is crucial in coping with everyday stressors.
 While some regulatory strategies, like cognitive reappraisal or acceptance, reduce negative emotional responses, other strategies, such as reactive suppression or avoidance, may reinforce or maintain negative emotions.
 As research on emotional regulation often relies on self-report, this project emphasizes measurable psychophysiological indicators of emotional arousal such as event-related potentials, skin conductance response, heart rate response, or pupillary response, as well as neuroendocrine variables like salivary cortisol and alpha-amylase.
 Through two laboratory experiments, we will compare the effectiveness of the mentioned emotion regulation strategies during the administration of emotionally charged images and during exposure to a laboratory stressor.
 We are interested in the impact of the regulatory strategy on the intensity of experienced emotions, as well as psychophysiological and neuroendocrine changes.